ArtLLM: Generating Articulated Assets via 3D LLM¶

 Loss & Training¶

-- Standard cross-entropy loss for SFT.
+- Standard Cross-Entropy loss for SFT.

-- Multi-task data mixing ratio: 3:2:5.
+- Multi-task data mixture ratio of 3:2:5.

-- Cosine learning rate schedule, max 1e-5, warmup ratio 0.03.
+- Cosine learning rate schedule, max 1e-5, warmup 0.03.

-- Data augmentation: random scaling (\(s \in [0.8, 1.05]\)) and rotation (90°/180°/270°) with 75% probability.
+- Data augmentation: 75% probability of random scaling (\(s \in [0.8, 1.05]\)) and rotation (90°/180°/270°).

 - Stage 1: 8×H20 GPUs, 50 epochs (~8h); Stage 2: 8×H20 GPUs, 30 epochs (~15h).

-- 3D encoder: Point Transformer v3; LLM backbone: Qwen3 0.6B.
+- 3D Encoder: Point Transformer v3; LLM Backbone: Qwen3 0.6B.

 Key Experimental Results¶